BEng Chemical Engineering / Overview

 - Typical contextual A-level offer

-Grades ABB to include Maths at Grade A and either Physics or ChemistryFind out more about contextual admissions.
+Grades AAB to include Maths at Grade A and either Physics or ChemistryFind out more about contextual admissions.

 - Typical International Baccalaureate offer

-35 points overall including 6,6,5 at Higher level including Mathematics at HL6 and either Physics or Chemistry.
+36 points overall including 6,6,6 at the Higher level including Mathematics and Physics or Chemistry.

 Changes to International Baccalaureate Diploma Mathematics Courses from September 2019, first examination 2021.
 We are aware of the planned changes to the IB Mathematics curriculum.
 IB students will be able to choose from: Mathematics: analysis and approaches and Mathematics: applications and interpretation from September 2019.